OQVA-Digital/Andrei-Croitor-Astro/src/content/blog/food-for-thought-consciousness-as-recognition-of-contrast.md

 As we scale out and see the chimp as this strange amalgamation of prokaryotes, cells, and tissue—all with their respective ideals, dimensions, and drives… the chimp itself becomes as a collective of simple consciousnesses forming a complex one!
 How different really is the succulently sweet scent of a ripe banana to the chimp, when compared to however a prokaryote perceives glucose?

-Just because Perry doesn’t have the ability to tear my limbs out of their sockets if I stand between him and the glucose, doesn’t mean he doesn’t wouldn’t.
+Just because Perry doesn’t have the ability to tear my limbs out of their sockets if I stand between him and the glucose, doesn’t mean he wouldn’t.
 It seems nothing more than a question of scale…

 And so with existential dread rising as a background drumroll, a simple question dawns;